-The Center offers several wolf education internships throughout the year.
-Typically internships are offered during the summer months and academic school year, although timing may change depending on programming needs.
+The Center offers two wolf education internships throughout the year: a summer term and a year-long term.
+The exact timing of the internships may vary depending on programming needs.
 A degree in environmental education or related field, or prior teaching experience is preferred for the position.

-For a complete job description listing principal duties and responsibilities as well as required knowledge, skills and abilities download our academic year intern job description, our summer intern job description 1 or our summer intern job description 2.
+For a complete job description listing principal duties and responsibilities as well as required knowledge, skills and abilities download our year-long intern job description, or our summer intern job description.

 Typical Internship Timeline (may be adjusted according to program needs)

 |Internship Options||Application Deadline||Start Date*||End Date*|